wowsiddanth/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to enroll a student into an event.
-2. AddressBook updates the event to have this student as a participant.
+2.  nustracker updates the event to have this student as a participant.
-3. AddressBook updates the student to be enrolled into this event.
+3.  nustracker updates the student to be enrolled into this event.
-4. AddressBook shows that the student has now been enrolled.
+4.  nustracker shows that the student has now been enrolled.

     Use case ends.

 **Extensions:**
 * 1a.
 User types in an invalid format.

-    * 1a1.
-AddressBook shows an error message, and displays the correct format to use.
+    * 1a1. nustracker shows an error message, and displays the correct format to use.
       Use case ends.

 * 1b.
-The specified student does not exist in the AddressBook.
+The specified student does not exist in nustracker.
-    * 1b1.
-AddressBook shows an error message, informing the user that the specified student does not exist.
+    * 1b1. nustracker shows an error message, informing the user that the specified student does not exist.
     Use case ends.

 * 1c.
-The specified event does not exist in the AddressBook.
+The specified event does not exist in nustracker.
-    * 1c1.
-AddressBook shows an error message, informing the user that the specified event does not exist.
+    * 1c1. nustracker shows an error message, informing the user that the specified event does not exist.
   Use case ends.

 * 1d.
 The specified student is currently already enrolled into the event.
-    * 1d1.
-AddressBook shows an error message, informing the user that the specified student is already currently enrolled.
+    * 1d1. nustracker shows an error message, informing the user that the specified student is already currently enrolled.
   Use case ends.

+<br><br>

 **<u>Use case UC9 - Remove a student from an event</u>**